proptest-rs/proptest/book/src/intro.md

 crates exist:
-- `proptest` - the core testing library containing traits, implementations of those traits for `core`, `alloc`, `std` and some popular 3rd party crates, a test runner and some sugar to make working with the test runner and traits easier
+- `proptest` - the core testing library containing traits, implementations of those traits for `core`, `alloc`, `std` and some popular 3rd party crates, a test runner and some sugar to make working with the test runner and traits easier.
-- `proptest-derive` - a derive macro for implementing `Arbitrary` when you don't have unique requirements for generating data
+- `proptest-derive` - a derive macro for implementing `Arbitrary` when the applicable type does not have unique requirements for generating data.
-- `proptest-macro` - procedural macros that make writing proptests easier
+- `proptest-macro` - procedural macros that make writing proptests easier.
-- `proptest-state-machine` - a lightweight framework built on top of `proptest` for testing systems against a reference implementation
+- `proptest-state-machine` - a lightweight framework built on top of `proptest` for testing systems against a reference implementation.

 ## Status of the proptest ecosystem